-Bachelor of Science in Education Degree with Majors in Middle Grades Education, Deaf Education, or American Sign Language/English Interpreting
+Bachelor of Science in Education Degree with a Major in Middle Grades Education or in Special Education (Deaf and Hard-of-Hearing)

-Each of these three programs in the department has numerous desired outcomes.
+Both of these programs in the department have numerous desired outcomes.
 Examples of these outcomes include the following:

 Selected Educational Outcomes

 - Students in initial teacher education programs demonstrate knowledge of the content that they plan to teach and can explain important principles and concepts delineated in professional, state, and institutional standards.

 - Students in initial teacher education programs apply content-specific pedagogy to the subject area content and demonstrate a broad knowledge of instructional strategies that draws upon content and pedagogical knowledge and skills delineated in professional, state, and institutional standards to help all students learn.

 - Students in initial teacher education programs analyze educational research findings and incorporate new information into their practice.

 - Students in initial teacher education programs assess and analyze student learning, make appropriate adjustments to instruction, monitor student learning, and have a positive effect on learning for all students.

 The departmental faculty members assess the desired learner outcomes for these three programs by using a variety of techniques.
 Examples of summative assessments in addition to course evaluations include the following: